John Buck (baseball): Los Angeles Angels of Anaheim

-Buck was signed to a minor league contract by the Los Angeles Angels on July 21, 2014.
+Buck signed a minor league contract with the Los Angeles Angels of Anaheim on July 21, 2014.
 He was assigned to the Triple-A Salt Lake Bees.
-The Angels designated Buck for assignment on October 7, 2014, after claiming Alfredo Marte and Roger Kieschnick on waivers.
+The Angels designated Buck for assignment on October 7, after claiming Alfredo Marte and Roger Kieschnick on waivers.
 He rejected an assignment to Triple-A, becoming a free agent.

 Retirement

 In January 2015, Buck agreed to a minor league contract with the Atlanta Braves.
 The contract included an invitation to major-league spring training.
-Buck was expected to start the 2015 season at Triple-A. However, on March 26, he announced that he was retiring from baseball.
+Buck was expected to start the 2015 season at Triple-A. However, on March 26, he announced that he was retiring from professional baseball.

 Personal life

 Buck's wife Brooke gave birth to twins twelve weeks prematurely in May 2008.
 The twins' names are Cooper and Brody.
 In August 2013, his wife gave birth to their third son, Bentley.

 In December 2011, Buck assisted in rescuing two elderly women from an overturned car in Sunrise, Florida.

+By 2025, Buck would found a mental health training business that utilized sports training techniques to assist first responders with dealing with work-related stress.